June 13, 2017

 Black Bottom Cupcakes

 Once you prep the batter, divvy it up in a lined cupcake tin.
-Whip up the cream cheese filling and add that on top of the chocolate batter.
-And after about 20 minutes in the oven, you get your Black Bottom Cupcakes.
+Whip up the cream cheese filling.
+Add that on top of the chocolate batter.
+After about 20 minutes in the oven, you get your Black Bottom Cupcakes.
 Thank you Guittard for taking me and my taste buds back in time.
 This one is blue ribbon worthy for sure!
-I used their recipe as inspiration, but changed a few things.
-I used coconut oil instead of vegetable oil, added almond extract, and upped all the amounts of cocoa, cream cheese, and chocolate chips.
-I also used a coffee creamer when I didn’t have whole milk, and made a few other tweaks.
-This is a forgiving (translate: very easy) recipe, so it is a fun one to make with kids.
-So grab your ingredients and get baking!
+Their recipe was my inspiration, but I changed a few things.
+I used coconut oil instead of vegetable oil, and added almond extract.
+I also upped all the amounts of cocoa, cream cheese, and chocolate chips.
+Coffee creamer came in handy when I didn’t have whole milk.
+Plus I made a few other minor tweaks.
+Black Bottom Cupcakes is a forgiving (translate: very easy) recipe, so it is a fun one to make with kids.
+Grab your ingredients and get baking!

 Black Bottom Cupcakes